lakscastro/ttt/docs/Legal/Privacy Policy.md

 <h1>Privacy Policy for Tic Tac Toe</h1>

 <p>At Tic Tac Toe, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Tic Tac Toe and how we use it.</p>
+This Privacy Policy document contains types of information that is collected and recorded (if any) by Tic Tac Toe and how we use it.</p>

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>